-The Company maintains a significant investment in the Dakota, Minnesota & Eastern Railroad Corporation (DM&E), a privately-held, regional railroad which operates over 1,100 miles of track in five states.
+The Company maintains a significant investment in the Dakota, Minnesota & Eastern Railroad Corporation (DM&E), a privately-held, regional railroad which

 At December 31, 1998, the Company's investment in the stock was recorded at its historical cost of \$1.7 million, comprised of \$0.2 million of common stock and \$1.5 million of the DM&E's Series B Preferred Stock and warrants.
 On January 13, 1999, the Company increased its investment in the DM&E by acquiring \$6.0 million of DM&E Series C Preferred Stock and warrants.
 On a fully diluted basis, the Company owns approximately 16% of the DM&E's common stock.
-Although the market value of the DM&E is not readily determinable, management believes that this investment, regardless of the DM&E's Powder River Basin project, is worth significantly more than its historical cost.
+Although the market value of the DM&E is not readily determinable, management believes that this investment, if the DM&E's Powder River Basin project is successful, will be worth significantly more than its historical cost.